siddu1998/App-Validation/README.md

 # App-Validation
-Setting up dataset for validation of the app
+Camera parameters required for any of the methods are found in the cameraMatrix.yaml file.
+These have been found using the checkerboard.